 In 2018, Bitcoin’s notional volume was $2.2 trillion.

 These numbers are truly remarkable when we consider that cryptocurrencies have only been in existence for 10 years, as compared to the longer history of something like investing in indices futures and the financial futures market.

 Additionally, the notional volume only takes into account Bitcoin futures trading.
 It does not include other crypto futures trading.

 Based on these volume figures, a strong argument could be made that cryptocurrency futures contracts will soon be listed as one of the leaders among all actively traded futures contracts.
 The demand for crypto trading continues to grow at an exponential pace and they could become the most traded futures.

 Digitex Finds Itself in a “Sweet Spot”

-Without question, Digitex is entering the cryptocurrency futures markets at precisely the right time.
+Without question, Digitex is entering the financial futures market at precisely the right time.
 Despite the nasty bear market in 2018, crypto trading volume continues to increase.
 More importantly, Digitex is launching a revolutionary commission-free exchange for trading and investing in futures.

 In addition to cryptocurrency futures contracts, Digitex is exploring the idea of adding several other commodity futures markets to its platform.
 The list includes traditional markets such as gold, crude oil, single stock futures (SSF), and stock indices.

 By offering traditional products such as stock futures investing, Digitex will be competing with the largest futures exchanges in the world for the most traded futures.
 The major difference is that Digitex will provide its customers with a zero-fee futures exchange for its entire list of futures contracts!